 Thus, proper alignment among all RCM functions is crucial to ensuring appropriate controls are in place to mitigate revenue leakage – which is what an IFC approach accomplishes.

-Implementing an IFC approach built upon a shared technology solution enables a seamless process that follows the patient journey from scheduling all the way through to authorization and preservice or point-of-service collections.
-IFC can also help reduce or eliminate the 86% of denials that are preventable – representing a significant opportunity to reduce A/R days and duplicate re-work – and supports the demands of an increasingly consumer-minded healthcare market where 81% of patients want to know the cost of their care prior to the time of service.
+Integrated patient financial clearance (IFC) can also help reduce or eliminate the 86% of denials that are preventable – representing a significant opportunity to reduce A/R days and duplicate re-work, and supports the demands of an increasingly consumer-minded healthcare market where 81% of patients want to know the cost of their care prior to the time of service.
 The foundation of a successful IFC strategy is built upon three pillars:

 - High skill and experience across key financial checkpoints based on the organization’s specialties and payer network.